 We’ve all been to the races in the last few years and have noticed the odds on track are not always the best compared with what you can get online, there are also less concessions such as best odds guarantee.
 Then again people like to bet with on-track bookies, it is part of the novelty of attending a race day, and many are happy to trade worse terms for this.
-One of the reasons on-course operators are lower value is due to higher proportional course, but just how pricy is it to work on a course?
+One of the reasons on-course operators are lower value is due to higher proportional cost, but just how pricey is it to work on a course?

 There’s Money To Be Made

 The first thing to acknowledge is that in the world of betting there are vast sums of money to be made.
 When you’re operating in an environment in which tens of thousands of pounds can be staked on a horse or a football team by just one person, of course there’s a chance that the bookmaker will end up in the black more often than not.

 Yet it’s also important to remember that much of the money-making is being done by huge betting operations that can afford to plough large amounts into the development of their online betting arm.
 The likes of William Hill, Paddy Power and Ladbrokes are so well-established that they’re able to develop customer loyalty and cope with the peaks and troughs of the season.